Vertigo (film): Potential remake

-In March 2023, it was reported that Paramount Pictures had acquired the remake rights to the film, with Steven Knight set to write the script and Robert Downey Jr. set to star.
+In March 2023, it was reported that Paramount Pictures had acquired the remake rights to the film instead of Universal, with Steven Knight set to write the script and Robert Downey Jr. set to star.
+When asked about the project in an interview in March 2025, Knight stated that the script was "swirling around in my head as we speak."